• Skip to main content

 Final Thoughts by Nick Sasaki

-What moves me most about this story is that it does not promise easy healing.
+What moves me most about this story now is not only the reunion, but the meaning of the reunion.

-If this story stays with you, I hope it stays with you in that way — not only as a story of tears, but as a story of release.
+If the story stays with you, I hope it stays in that way.

 Short Bios: